-On December 30, 2005, the board of directors of VSE Corporation (the "Board") directed VSE to discontinue, until and unless the Board determined otherwise, awarding options, both discretionary and nondiscretionary, to purchase VSE common stock ("VSE Stock") under VSE's 2004 Stock Option Plan approved by VSE's stockholders on May 3, 2005 (the "2004 Plan").
+On December 30, 2005, the board of directors of VSE Corporation (the "Board") discontinued, until and unless the Board determined otherwise, awarding options, both discretionary and nondiscretionary, to purchase VSE Stock under

+(Unaudited)

+VSE's 2004 Stock Option Plan (the "2004 Plan").
 The options outstanding under the 2004 Plan, as of December 30, 2005, were not affected by this Board action.
-In addition, the options to purchase shares of VSE Stock under VSE's 1998 Stock Option Plan (the "1998 Plan") were not affected by this Board action.
+In addition, the options to purchase VSE Stock under VSE's 1998 Stock Option Plan (the "1998 Plan") were not affected by this Board action.